muldjord/boris/data/behavs/README.md

   * Health: Used for behaviours that heal Boris.
 He will not choose these on his own
   * Energy: Boris will choose from this category when he is low on energy / sleepy
   * Hunger: Boris will choose from this category when he is hungry
-  * Bladder: Boris will choose from this category when he needs to go to the bathroom
+  * Toilet: Boris will choose from this category when he needs to go to the bathroom
   * Hygiene: Boris will choose from this category when he is dirty
   * Social: Boris will choose from this category when you don't pay him enough attention
   * Fun: Boris will choose from this category when he is feeling depressed